-Temitope worked for several organizations, including the Federal University of Agriculture in Abeokuta, the Imo State Zoological Garden, the Department of Forestry and Wildlife Management, Forestry Research Institute of Nigeria, the University of Ibadan Zoological Garden, and Okomu National Park.
-His published research appears in the Journal of Resource Development and Management and in the proceedings of the Annual Conference of the Commonwealth Forestry Association, and the Annual Conference of the Forestry Association of Nigeria.
+Temitope worked for several organizations, including the Federal University of Agriculture in Abeokuta, the Imo State Zoological Garden, the Department of Forestry and Wildlife Management, Forestry Research Institute of Nigeria, the University of Ibadan Zoological Garden, Okomu National Park and Lakehead University.
+His published research appears in the Journal of Resource Development and Management, the proceedings of the Annual Conference of the Commonwealth Forestry Association, and the Annual Conference of the Forestry Association of Nigeria.

 Beyond his academic pursuits, Temitope has demonstrated exemplary leadership qualities and an unwavering commitment to various national and international organizations.
 Serving as the President of the Canadian Union of Public Employees 3905 (CUPE 3905) at Lakehead University, he has proven to be an inspirational leader dedicated to fostering a vibrant and inclusive academic community.
 His outstanding contributions have been acknowledged through the prestigious Lakehead University Leaders Award.

 Temitope’s commitment to promoting positive change extends beyond academia.
 He currently serves as the vice-chair of the Canadian Institute of Forestry (Northwestern Ontario) and as the citizen representative of the Anti-Racism & Equity Advisory Committee for the City of Thunder Bay.
 Through these roles, he actively advocates for equity, inclusivity, and environmental stewardship, aiming to create a more just and sustainable society.
 With a steadfast dedication to workplace safety, Temitope is a certified member of the Joint Health and Safety Committee (JHSC), exemplifying his unwavering commitment to the well-being and security of his colleagues and peers.